-Zone Change No. 2017-0004: A request to change the zoning designation of approximately 4.75 acres of land (APNs: 0131-111-05, -07, -75 & -76) located east of Sycamore Avenue approximately 630 feet north of Randall Avenue from Single-Family Residential (R-1C) to Multi-Family Residential (R-3).
-A Mitigated Negative Declaration (Environmental Assessment Review No. 2017-0066) was been prepared for consideration in conjunction with the project.

-Tentative Tract Map No. 2017-0006 (TTM 20108): Tentative Tract Map No. 2017-0006 (TTM 20108): A request to allow the subdivision of approximately 4.75 acres of land (APNs: 0131-111-05, -07, -75 & -76) located east of Sycamore Avenue approximately 630 feet north of Randall Avenue into thirty-two (32) single-family lots, one (1) common open space lot and a stormwater retention basin.
-A Mitigated Negative Declaration (Environmental Assessment Review No. 2017-0066) was been prepared for consideration in conjunction with the project.
+Title: Request City Council to Set a Public Hearing for January 29, 2019 to consider General Plan Amendment No. 2018-0002, which is a request to change the land use designation of approximately 4.75 acres of land from Residential 6 to Residential 12, Zone Change No. 2017-0004, which is a request to change the zoning designation of approximately 4.75 acres of land from Single-Family Residential (R-1C) to Multi-Family Residential (R-3), and Tentative Tract Map No. 2017-0006 (TTM 20108), which is a request to allow the subdivision of approximately 4.75 acres of land into thirty-two (32) single-family lots, one common open space lot and a stormwater retention basin.
+A Mitigated Negative Declaration (Environmental Assessment Review No. 2017-0066) is included for consideration in conjunction with the project.

-APPLICANT:
+Sponsors: